International student enrollment: After admission

 5. Apply for housing (Temp, On-Campus, Off-Campus)

-On-campus housing: All undergraduate students under the age of 21 are strongly encouraged to live on campus in one of our award winning residence halls.
+On-campus housing: All new undergraduate and new English Language Institute students are required to live on campus in one of our award winning residence halls for the first two years of their time at Akron.
 Living on campus will help you acclimate to campus sooner and make friends.
 Learn more about the halls.

 Note: Residence Halls fill up very quickly.
 The Residence Hall handbook has more information.

 Off-campus options: The Off-Campus Living page includes useful information about the housing options available in the area and the support available for students who choose to live off campus.